Skip to content

 • Responsibilities: Give clear expectations to each stakeholder, including external partners.

-• Budgeting: Include the costs of hardware upgrades, software licenses and migration tools.
+• Budgeting: Include the costs of hardware upgrades, software licenses, and migration tools.

 Test (and Test Again)

-The testing phase is essential to ensure that you catch errors or complications before exiting your current setup and embracing the new cloud environment.
+The testing phase is essential to ensure you catch errors or complications before exiting your current setup and embracing the new cloud environment.

 Testing itself requires planning.
 Outline the objectives and goals for the test phase, define the scope of the tests to be conducted, and establish a timeline.
 Make sure your tests are a match for the cloud migration strategy you’ve chosen.
-Your testing should include the cloud environment’s performance, reliability and scalability, as well as the success of data migration.
+Your testing should include the cloud environment’s performance, reliability, and scalability, as well as the success of data migration.

 When you evaluate the results, make sure to document your findings, including the test results and any changes made during the testing phase.
 This documentation shows whether the migration will succeed, while the knowledge gained can also inform future migrations.